CloudInterfacesLLC/PowerShell/README.md

 # PowerShell
-Code sharing tools for IT tasks
+Code sharing: tools for IT tasks